 “Balance sheet total”, in relation to a company or undertaking, means the aggregate of the amounts shown as assets in the company’s or undertaking’s balance sheet.

 “amount of the turnover”, in relation to a company or undertaking, means the amount of the turnover shown in the company’s or undertaking’s profit and loss account.

 (a) any shares, debentures or other debt securities of a subsidiary undertaking have been admitted to trading on a regulated market in an EEA state; or

 (b) any of the subsidiary undertakings is a credit institution or an insurance undertaking.

-The group filing exemption based on size (section 298 Companies Act 2014) applies to LTD companies, Designated Activity Companies (DACs), Companies Limited by Guarantee (CLG) and Public Unlimited Companies without a share capital (PULC) but does not apply to Public Limited Companies (PLC) or Public Unlimited Companies with a share capital (PUC).
+The group filing exemption based on size (section 293 CA 2014 as amended) applies to LTD companies, Designated Activity Companies (DACs), Companies Limited by Guarantee (CLG) and Public Unlimited Companies without a share capital (PULC) but does not apply to Public Limited Companies (PLC) or Public Unlimited Companies with a share capital (PUC).

 There is a further exemption under section 300 Companies Act 2014, being an exemption from the requirement to prepare group financial statements for a holding undertaking which is a fully or 50 per cent owned subsidiary undertaking of an EEA undertaking.